Free Will & Willpower Are Becoming a Thing of the Past. Here’s What You Can Do About It.

 The opposite approach is attempting to overcome your environment through grit and willpower.

 Again, this doesn’t work anymore.
-Perhaps it worked in previous eras, where the external environment was not so intrusive, addictive, and constant.
+Perhaps it worked in previous eras, when the external environment was not so intrusive, addictive, and constant.

 But the truth is, your environment is no longer static and passive.
 Rather, it is aggressively seeking to influence, persuade, and even sell you stuff.
 And it’s doing its job very, very well.